 I rarely eat ice cream.
-After all, it contribute to inflammation.
+After all, it contributes to inflammation.
 And it is nowhere on the list of foods to eat when one has autoimmune conditions.
-But I do have ice-cream occasionally as it adds to my happiness factor.
+But I do have ice cream occasionally as it adds to my happiness factor.
 I generally save my ice cream splurge for vacations and make it a destination thing.
 Particularly on trips on I-15 in Southern Utah and stays in Park City where we go to the Java Cow.
 Stopping at The Creamery has become a road trip tradition.

 When we first stopped here, years ago, it was so well hidden that you likely heard about it from a friend.
 And back then the internet didn’t have many articles like this one to assist one in finding these hidden gems.
-At that time, The Creamery was housed in a tiny corner of the Dairy Farmers of America building plant. built in 1952.
-The plant and store was built by local farmers so they could provide cheese to the local community.
+At that time, The Creamery was housed in a tiny corner of the Dairy Farmers of America building plant. built it in 1952.
+The plant and store were built by local farmers so they could provide cheese to the local community.
 The creamery is still owned by local family farm-owners.
 But now they have a nice big building that is pretty easy to see off the freeway.
 Though it still helps to have an introduction by a friend.

 BUTTER PECAN & COCONUT CASTAWAY ICE CREAM

-My sister and her family have taken this route many times and did event realize The Creamery was there.
+My sister and her family have taken this route many times and did even realize The Creamery was there.
 She learned about it on our drive to our sister’s Zions National Park vacation when I told her we had to stop because “it is tradition” to stop when driving that route.
 She gave the ice cream rave reviews and felt a bit of regret that they had been missing out on the treat so many times over the years.

-Sugar cones are what I prefer.
-With a double scoop of ice cream.
+Sugar cones are what I prefer – with a double scoop of ice cream.
 But that was not an option this time due to COVID-19.
 They were only serving it in cups.

-Other things to do at The Creamery,..
+Other Things to Do at The Creamery